BradyCason/WiiFit-Fitness-Tracker/README.md

 calculating the steady state of the accelerometer, and more.

 # FitnessTrackerWemosCode.ino
 This is the main code for the tracker.
-You must be able to connect to a local Wifi to use
+You must be able to connect to the Blynk app through a local Wifi to use.

-# FitnessTrackerWemoseCode.ino
+# FitnessTrackerWemoseCodeNoBlynk.ino
+This is backup code that has all of the functions except for connecting to the Blynk App through Wifi.
+I made this so that I could use the fitness tracker outside of the lab.

 # Design Video
 Here is the link to a video that one of my teammates made that shows our design process: https://www.youtube.com/watch?v=Adl9SaT-O24